-The District presently contains approximately 777.502 acres of land located in the southeast portion of El Paso County approximately 15 miles east of the central area of the City.
-The District is located northeast of Interstate Highway 10 and east of Loop 375.
+The District presently contains approximately 323.640 acres of land (241 developable acres) located in the southeast portion of El Paso County approximately 15 miles east of the central area of the City.
+The District is located north of Interstate Highway 10 and east of Loop 375.
 Eastlake Boulevard provides access to the District.
-From Interstate Highway 10, exit Eastlake Boulevard and proceed east on Eastlake Boulevard.
+From Interstate Highway 10, exit Eastlake Boulevard and proceed north approximately 1.8 miles to the intersection of Eastlake Boulevard and Peyton Drive.
 See "AERIAL PHOTOGRAPH" herein.